envoyproxy/ratelimit/README.md

 docker run -d --name jaeger -p 16686:16686 -p 14250:14250 jaegertracing/all-in-one:1.33
 ```

+# TLS

+Ratelimit supports TLS for it's gRPC endpoint.

+The following environment variables control the TLS feature:

+1. `GRPC_SERVER_USE_TLS` - Enables gRPC connections to server over TLS
+1. `GRPC_SERVER_TLS_CERT` - Path to the file containing the server cert chain
+1. `GRPC_SERVER_TLS_KEY` - Path to the file containing the server private key

+Ratelimit uses [goruntime](https://github.com/lyft/goruntime) to watch the TLS certificate and key and will hot reload them on changes.

 # mTLS

 Ratelimit supports mTLS when Envoy sends requests to the service.

-The following environment variables control the mTLS feature:
+TLS must be enabled on the gRPC endpoint in order for mTLS to work see [TLS](#TLS).

 The following variables can be set to enable mTLS on the Ratelimit service.

-1. `GRPC_SERVER_USE_TLS` - Enables gprc connections to server over TLS
-1. `GRPC_SERVER_TLS_CERT` - Path to the file containing the server cert chain
-1. `GRPC_SERVER_TLS_KEY` - Path to the file containing the server private key
 1. `GRPC_CLIENT_TLS_CACERT` - Path to the file containing the client CA certificate.
 1. `GRPC_CLIENT_TLS_SAN` - (Optional) DNS Name to validate from the client cert during mTLS auth